-The president’s March 6 order put a temporary freeze on both visas for travelers from predominantly Iran, Sudan, Somalia, Syria, Libya and Yemen and the admission of refugees into the United States.
-After federal judges in Hawaii and Maryland blocked the federal government from implementing the order, the Trump administration went to the Supreme Court, which on June 26 allowed the order to go into effect as long as people with U.S. ties were exempt.
+The President’s March 6 order put a temporary freeze on both visas for travelers from predominantly Iran, Sudan, Somalia, Syria, Libya, and Yemen and the admission of refugees into the United States.
+After federal judges in Hawaii and Maryland blocked the federal government from implementing the order, the Trump administration went to the Supreme Court, which on June 26, allowed the order to go into effect as long as people with U.S. ties were exempt.

 The next question became: Which travelers and refugees should be allowed to enter the United States under the court’s order?
-The Trump administration indicated that eligibility applied to a parent, spouse, fiancé, son or daughter, siblings, son-in-law or daughter-in-law of U.S. citizens and permanent residents.
+The Trump administration indicated that eligibility applied to a parent, spouse, fiance, son or daughter, siblings, son-in-law or daughter-in-law of U.S. citizens and permanent residents.
 That definition prompted the state of Hawaii, which has led the challenge of the travel ban, to argue the Trump administration’s interpretation of close family relations.
 Any rule that maintained grandparents are not part of a close familial relationship was suspect, the state said in its brief to the court.

-This recent Supreme Court action means that the administration must continue to accept those with grandparents, aunts and uncles and other relatives in the United States.
+This recent Supreme Court action means that the administration must continue to accept those with grandparents, aunts and uncles, and other relatives in the United States.
 An argument that refugees assigned to a U.S. resettlement organization were also exempt from the ban was put on hold pending an appeal.
 That means the administration can block many refugees as long as they lack other U.S. ties, like relatives here or prior work with a U.S. company.